Differential invariants of generic parabolic Monge-Ampere equations

 The meaning of this Theorem is that it decodes the geometrical problem hidden under analytical condition (\ref{MA_1}).
 Namely, this problem is to find Legendrian submanifolds $S$ of a $5$-dimensional contact manifold $(\mathcal{M},\mathcal{C})$ that intersect a given Lagrangian distribution $\mathcal{D}\subset\mathcal{C}$ in a nontrivial manner, i.e.,

 The triple $\mathcal{E}=(\mathcal{M},\mathcal{C},\mathcal{D})$ encodes this problem.
-By this reason, in the rest of this paper the term \textquotedblleft parabolic Monge-Ampere equation\textquotedblright\ will refer to such a triple.
-In particular, equivalence and classification problems for PMAs are interpreted as such problems for Lagrangian distributions on 5-dimensional contact manifolds.
+By this reason, in the rest of this paper the term \textquotedblleft parabolic Monge-Amp\`ere equation\textquotedblright\ will refer to such a triple.
+In particular, equivalence and classification problems for PMAs are interpreted as the corresponding problems for Lagrangian distributions on 5-dimensional contact manifolds.